Countess of Liverpool (1814 ship): Career

-Countess of Liverpool moved to the Thames after the Post Office in 1827 introduced steam packets to replace the sailing packets.
+Countess of Liverpool moved to the Thames after the Post Office, in 1827, introduced steam packets to replace the sailing packets.
 She then started sailing between London and Brazil.
+The Post Office purchased her from her owner, and then immediately sold her, at a loss.

 She first appeared in Lloyd's Register (LR) in 1828.

-In 1813 the British East India Company (EIC), had lost its monopoly on the trade between India and Britain.
+In 1813, the British East India Company (EIC), had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
 In 1830, Countess of Liverpool underwent small repairs and then on 3 July, sailed to Île de France.

 Fate

-On 3 October 1833 Countess of Liverpool, Talberts, master, put into Mahé, Seychelles, leaking badly.
+On 3 October 1833, Countess of Liverpool, Talberts, master, put into Mahé, Seychelles, leaking badly.
 She was surveyed there, condemned, and sold.
-She arrived at Mauritius in April 1834 for breaking up.
+She arrived at Mauritius in April 1834, for breaking up.